by: Thomas Young

-We have discussed in great detail the importance of web marketing ROI and how it connects to a successful digital marketing strategy.
+We have discussed in great detail the importance of strategic digital marketing ROI and how it connects to a successful digital marketing strategy.
 In this chapter, we will provide ROI examples and a system for tracking the ROI from website marketing.
-Tracking ROI is a necessary part of a successful web marketing strategy.
+Tracking ROI is a necessary part of a successful strategic digital marketing strategy.
 This is easily done, thanks to Google Analytics and other web data tracking tools.

 The first example is ROI tracking from a typical lead generation website.

 The majority of websites on the Internet are looking to generate leads for the sales team based, for the most part, on static website content.
 Here are the key components, with sample dollar amounts and conversion rates included, of ROI calculations for lead generation websites.
 You will need this information to accurately track the ROI from your company’s lead generation site.

 This is the average order amount from individual sales.
 In this example, the average order value is $2,500, but in most cases average order amounts can be much higher and this does not take into account the lifetime value of a new customer or client.

 Website Design and Development Cost: $10,000